-Nike To Investigate Mary Cain's Claims Of Abuse At Its Nike Oregon Project
+Nike To Investigate Runner Mary Cain's Claims Of Abuse At Its Oregon Project

 In response to Cain's allegations, Nike says, "We take the allegations extremely seriously and will launch an immediate investigation to hear from former Oregon Project athletes."

-The company calls Cain's claims "deeply troubling," but it says that neither Mary nor her parents had previously raised the allegations.
+The company calls Cain's claims "deeply troubling," but it says that neither she nor her parents had previously raised the allegations.

 "Mary was seeking to rejoin the Oregon Project and Alberto's team as recently as April of this year and had not raised these concerns as part of that process," a Nike spokesperson said in an email to NPR.